Signature Strengths And Burnout: Why High Achievers Feel Drained By What They’re Good At

 If your identity is built around empathy, setting boundaries feels wrong.

-Over time, strengths shift from expression to obligation.
+Over time, strengths shift from:

 And obligation drains energy.